jeffpar/pcjs.v1/blog/2015/06/01/README.md

 associated I/O operations are redirected to a dummy Card, so that the active Card isn't affected.
 Here, however, that was insufficient.
 If the VGA is the only installed video card, the VGA ROM expects *NO RESPONSE* on inactive CRTC ports.
 So I've changed the CRTC I/O handlers to check the Card's fActive flag.
-This seems like a safe and logical change, but we'll still have to check for backward-compatibility issues with older ROMs.
+This seems like a safe and logical change, but I still have to check for backward-compatibility issues with older ROMs.

 The VGA ROM programs the card for the first time here: